codyduval/codyduval.github.io/_drafts/2014-12-28-i-wrote-a-ruby-webserver.md

   end
 {% endhighlight %}

-###A HTTP Request/Response Cycle
+###An HTTP Request/Response Cycle
 In my server, I'm letting Ruby's `TCPServer` handle the encoding and decoding of the TCP socket connection.
 But since we're dealing with a web browser, we know that we'll need to handle and parse HTTP requests.
 In most simple terms, here's an HTTP lifecycle for a GET request:

-1. The browser issues an HTTP request via a TCP socket connection to our IP address.
-Assuming our server is up and running its listening loop (above), it will accept the connection and open up a socket for two way communication.
+* The browser issues an HTTP request via a TCP socket connection to our IP address.
+Assuming our server is up and running, it will accept the connection and open up a socket for two way communication.

-2. Once the browser confirms a connection, it sends the request.
+* Once the browser confirms a connection, it sends the request.
 For example:

-{% highlight ruby %}
+{% highlight html %}
 GET /index.html HTTP/1.1
 Host: www.example.com
 User-Agent: Mozilla/5.0
 [blank line here]
 {% endhighlight %}

-3. We'll need to parse the above request, extracting the HTTP verb ('GET' in this case) and the file it's requesting from the server.
+* We'll need to parse the above request, extracting the HTTP verb ('GET' in this case) and the file it's requesting from the server.
 The remainder of the request contains the headers, which denote various metadata about the connection.

-4. Finally, our server should respond in kind along with the contents of the file and then close the connection.
+* Finally, our server should respond in kind along with the contents of the file and then close the connection.
 For example:
-{% highlight ruby %}
+{% highlight html %}
 HTTP/1.1 200 OK
 Content-Type: text/plain
 Content-Length: 130